Introduction to Hedge Funds for Kids and Teens

 Because hedge funds are regulated much less than regular Mutual Funds, they can invest in practically anything, including coins, art, stamps, or even patents!

 Hedge funds can also short stocks or other securities.

-Do hedge funds always beat the market?
+Is hedge fund strategy successful?
+Do hedge fund companies always beat the market?